 The change in the environment and the greater demands of customers will have an impact on the structure of organizations.
-To cope with shorter response times and the requirement for more rapid communication, organizations enabling faster decision-making.
+To cope with shorter response times and the requirement for more rapid communication, management hierarchies will be reduced.
+There will be fewer layers in organizations enabling faster decision-making.
 Organizations will have to be more flexible to cope with the priorities changing rapidly.
 All employees will have to possess a wider range of skills so that they can be transferred quickly from one job to another.
 The new demands of the market and increased technology will result in a more skilled and educated workforce.
 People will have higher expectations and demand a satisfying job and worthwhile careers.
 Rewards and recognition will also have to be increased to match the new skills and personal expectations.
 Table 13.1 depicts some of the commonly felt differences between the empowered and unempowered organizations.